codacy/docs/docs/release-notes/self-hosted/self-hosted-v8.2.0.md

     ![Suggested fix created by the Codacy GitHub integration](../images/pluto-77.png)

+-   Added the new API endpoint [searchOrganizationRepositoriesWithAnalysis](https://api.codacy.com/api/api-docs#searchorganizationrepositorieswithanalysis) to allow searching for repositories in more advanced use cases.
+For now, it's possible to search for repositories filtered by a list of names.
+(PLUTO-45)

 -   You can now [define the coverage variation threshold](https://codacy.slack.com/archives/C026D0HRG/p1637833293034700) on the **Quality settings** page using a decimal value.
 (IO-54)
 -   Codacy now displays the coverage variation metric with a precision of two decimal places on the [Pull request](https://docs.codacy.com/v8.2/repositories/pull-requests/), [Commit](https://docs.codacy.com/v8.2/repositories/commits/), and [Files](https://docs.codacy.com/v8.2/repositories/files/) page.